 The Flow Cytometry and Cellular Imaging Core Facility (FCCICF) was established in 1982 with the goal of providing the large community of investigators at MD Anderson with access to state-of-the-art single cell analysis technology.
 The Core has expanded the number of technologies offered and in use by cancer center members.
 The FCCICF includes two separate labs at the North and South Campus.

-The South Campus Flow Cytometry & Cell Sorting Core Laboratory (SCFC) was established in 2000.
-In 2008, The SCFC was awarded CCSG support to provide sufficient capacity to support the institution's investigators.
+The Advanced Cytometry & Sorting Facility at South Campus (ACSF) was established in 2000.
+In 2008, The ACSF was awarded CCSG support to provide sufficient capacity to support the institution's investigators.

 Both the North and South Campus facilities are open to the entire MD Anderson research community.